 By Pat Fernandes

 An office space is a reflection of your business.
 When customers and clients see your office, they are seeing your professionalism on display and will judge accordingly.
 Furthermore, an office is your work environment.
-If it is organized and conductive to your employees, then you will enjoy an unimpeded ability to grow your company.
+If it is organized and conducive to your employees, then you will enjoy an unimpeded ability to grow your company.
 However, getting a proper office can be a time-consuming and costly endeavor, which is why rentals can be the best choice for small businesses looking to expand or set up.

 Location, Location, Location